schochastics/graphlayouts/paper.md

 # Use for plotting

 The layout functions are compatible with the `igraph` and the `ggraph` packages in terms of plotting.
-In both cases, the layout can either be calculated beforehand or used as an argument for the respective plotting function.
+In both cases, the layouts can either be calculated beforehand or used as an argument for the respective plotting function.

 ```r
 library(igraph)